 How to Configure the Light Settings on Hikvision Cameras

 6.Select Smart from the Supplement Light Mode dropdown, which means the camera will switch from IR to ColorVu mode when a person or vehicle enters the scene.

 7.We recommend keeping the Light Brightness Control at Auto.
-This is like the Smart Supplement Light, but allows the camera to determine the best overall brightness for the IR or white LEDs for the scene.
+This is like the Smart Supplement Light, but allows the camera to determine the best overall brightness setting for the IR or white LEDs for the scene.
 When set to Auto, the camera will ignore whatever brightness you set on the slider(s) beneath this dropdown.

+How to Configure the Light Settings on Hikvision Cameras